void

 © Jomar Hønsi

-Panská ulice is mentioned as Oberleutnant Lukáš was on the way to the corner of Na Příkopě and this street to meet a lady when the fatal encounter with Oberst Kraus took place.
+Panská ulice is mentioned as Oberleutnant Lukáš was on his way to the corner of Na Příkopě and this street to meet a lady when the fatal encounter with Oberst Kraus occurred.

 Background

 Panská ulice is a relatively short side street to Na Příkopě, extending south towards the main railway station.
-It reaches towards Jindřišská ulice.
+It reaches towards Jindřišská.
 Panská ul.
-(Herrengasse) was the home of, amongst others, Prager Tagblatt and the Piarists (see U Piaristů).
+(Herrengasse) was home to, among others, Prager Tagblatt and the Piarists (see U Piaristů).

 In Dobrý voják Švejk v zajetí the street is also mentioned but the context is that the editorial offices of Prager Tagblatt were located here.[1]